-- (1) Before notice is given of a meeting of a Merging Company to approve a merger agreement under Article 116, the Directors of that Company shall pass a Director's resolution that, in the opinion of the Directors voting for the resolution, the merger is in the best interests of the Company.
-Such a resolution shall contain either a solvency statement referred to in Article 115(2) or a statement referred to in Article 115(4). - (2) If the Directors voting for the resolution under Article 115(1) are satisfied on reasonable grounds that they can properly make a solvency statement in respect of the Company, the resolution shall, include a statement that they are so satisfied. - (3) For the purposes of this Article, a solvency statement is a statement that, having made full inquiry into the affairs of the Company, the person making the statement reasonably believes that the Company is, and will remain until the merger is completed, able to discharge its liabilities as they fall due. - (4) If Article 115(2) does not apply, the resolution shall, instead, contain a statement that the Directors voting for it are satisfied on reasonable grounds that there is a reasonable prospect of obtaining the permission of the Court under Article 119. - (5) After the resolution under Article 116(1) is passed, but before notice is given as mentioned in that Article, each Director who voted in favour of it shall sign a certificate setting out the grounds for the solvency statement under Article 115(2) or the statement under Article 115(4), as is relevant. - (6) Before notice is given under Article 116(1), each person falling within Article 115(7) shall sign a certificate stating: - (a) that, in his opinion, the Merged Body will be able to continue to carry on business and discharge its liabilities as they fall due for a period of twelve (12) months after the signing of the certificate or the date on which the merger is completed, whichever is the later; and - (b) the grounds for that opinion, having particular regard to: - (i) the prospects of the Merged Body; - (ii) the proposals in any merger agreement with respect to the management of the Merged Body's business, or any proposals in the Special Resolutions proposed to be passed under Article 116(1) with respect to that matter; and - (iii) the amount and character of the financial resources that will, in the view of the person signing, be available to the Merged Body. - (7) The persons referred to in Article 115(6) are:
+- (1) Before notice is given of a meeting of a Merging Company to approve a Merger Agreement under Article 112, the Directors of that Company shall pass a Director's resolution that, in the opinion of the Directors voting for the resolution, the merger is in the best interests of the Company.
+Such a resolution shall contain either a solvency statement referred to in Article 111(2) or a statement referred to in Article 111(4). - (2) If the Directors voting for the resolution under Article 111(1) are satisfied on reasonable grounds that they can properly make a solvency statement in respect of the Merging Company, the resolution shall include a statement that they are so satisfied. - (3) For the purposes of Article 111(2), a solvency statement is a statement that, having made full inquiry into the affairs of the Merging Company, the person making the statement reasonably believes that the Company is, and will remain until the merger is completed, able to discharge its liabilities as they fall due. - (4) If Article 111(2) does not apply, the resolution shall, instead, contain a statement that the Directors voting for it are satisfied on reasonable grounds that there is a reasonable prospect of obtaining the permission of the Court under Article 116. - (5) After the Directors' resolution under Article 111(1) is passed, but before notice is given as mentioned in that Article, each Director who voted in favour of it shall sign a certificate setting out the grounds for the solvency statement under Article 111(2) or the statement under Article 111(4), as is relevant. - (6) Before notice is given under Article 111(1), each person falling within Article 111(7) shall sign a certificate stating: - (a) that, in his opinion, the Merged Company will be able to continue to carry on business and discharge its liabilities as they fall due for a period of twelve (12) months after the signing of the certificate or the date on which the merger is completed, whichever is the later; and - (b) the grounds for that opinion, having particular regard to: - (i) the prospects of the Merged Company; - (ii) the proposals in any Merger Agreement with respect to the management of the Merged Company's business, or any proposals in the Special Resolutions proposed to be passed under Article 112(1) with respect to that matter; and - (iii) the amount and character of the financial resources that will, in the view of the person signing, be available to the Merged Company.

-- (a) the persons proposed in any merger agreement, or in a Special Resolution in the case of a group merger: - (i) to be directors of the Merged Body; or - (ii) to manage the Merged Body, if it is to be a body corporate that does not have directors; and - (b) if none of the directors of the Merging Companies is a person referred to in Article 115(7)(a), each person who signs a certificate under Article 115(5).
+- (7) The persons referred to in Article 111(6) are: - (a) the persons proposed in any Merger Agreement, or in a Special Resolution in the case of a Group Merger: - (i) to be Directors of the Merged Company; or - (ii) to manage the Merged Company, if it is to be a body corporate that does not have Directors; and - (b) if none of the Directors of the Merging Companies is a person referred to in Article 111(7)(a), each person who signs a certificate under Article 111(5).

-116. Approval of merger
+112. Approval of the Merger Agreement